Willis H. Flygare: Background

 He attended St. Olaf College in Northfield, Minnesota, from which he graduated in 1958 with majors in chemistry, physics, and mathematics.
 He later attended graduate school at the University of California, Berkeley, earning his Ph.D. in chemistry in 1961.

 Career

 Flygare became a professor of chemistry at the University of Illinois in 1961 and stayed in that position until his premature death at age 44 of Lou Gehrig disease.
 Flygare is credited with "outstanding contributions to the understanding of molecular electronic structure".

-He invented a highly sensitive microwave spectrometer.
+He invented a highly sensitive pulsed-beam, Fourier-transform microwave spectrometer.